 Try this new and improved Lucuma Tres Leches.
 Lucuma is a super fruit from South America, it tastes like caramel, and you can buy it as a puree or powder.

-Living in Houston, Tres Leches is ubiquitous and we enjoy it often when eating out.
-In this version, the cake is super fluffy and moist, but not as sweet.
+Living in Houston, Tres Leches is ubiquitous, and we enjoy it often when eating out.
+This version’s cake is super fluffy and moist but not as sweet.
 Covering it with whipped cream makes for a nice look.

 I took it to our last Garden Club meeting of the year.
-We always do an informal lunch where everyone brings a dish.
-This dessert was in high demand and they loved it.
-It can be prepared 2-3 days before serving and keeps well.
-I do suggest to add the whipped cream and decorate it the day it will be served.
+We always make an informal lunch where everyone brings a dish.
+This dessert was in high demand, and they loved it.
+It can be prepared 2-3 days before serving and kept well.
+I suggest adding the whipped cream and decorating it the day it is served.